webcompat/webcompat.com/CONTRIBUTING.md

  npm run watch
  ```

 By default, a build will *not* optimize images (which is done before deploys).
-If you'd like to do that, you can run `grunt imagemin`.
+If you'd like to optimize images, you can run `grunt imagemin`.

 ## Running Tests